smcclab/smc-course/_lectures/index.md

 - videos to watch
 - code to read
 - other reading material (papers, blog posts, etc.)
-- a description of the "creative stimulus" challenge for that week's [AV diary]({% link _deliverables/01-audiovisual-diary.md %}) entry
+- a description of the "creative provocation" for that week's [AV diary]({% link _deliverables/01-audiovisual-diary.md %}) entry

 ### Week 1: hello sine